 I am profoundly interested in my photographic work as a tool for social change.
 Until recently, I worked as a Visual Arts lecturer at the Nelson Mandela University in Port Elizabeth, South Africa.
 I completed my Masters in 2016 and am undertaking a Doctorate.
-This body of work has been photographed in my immediate shifting environments and in the game reserves of Southern Africa.
+This body of work has been photographed in my immediate shifting environments, in individual's homes and in the game reserves of Southern Africa.
 Alongside, I have done award-winning design work for environmental and social non-governmental organisations as part of my contribution to the world.

 Email me at email@example.com